nedmsmith/draft-cds-rats-intel-corim-profile/draft-cds-rats-intel-corim-profile.md

 `conditional-endorsement-series-triples` describe complex Endorsement expressions.

 This profile uses these triples with the reference measurement values extensions described in {{sec-measurement-extensions}}.

+## Comparison Algorithm for Sets {#sec-ca-sets}

+The comparison algorithm for sets describes set equivalence, set membership, and set difference (not membership).
+The Verifier's Accepted Claims Set (ACS) contains a list of Environment Claims Tuples (ECT){{-corim}}.
+The condition ECTs are compared to ACS ECTs based on this comparison algorithm.

+The set comparison algorithm processes sets of strings and sets of digests.

+### Comparison Algorithm for Set of Strings {#sec-ca-stringsets}

+There are three string set representations: `set-tstr-type`, `tagged-exp-tstr-member`, and `tagged-exp-tstr-not-member`.

+* `set-tstr-type` - Every string in the condition `set-tstr-type` MUST match a string in the ACS.ECT.`element-map`.`element-claims`.`set-tstr-type` set.
+The string position in the array is not significant.
+The ACS.ECT.`element-map`.`element-claims`.`set-tstr-type` set MUST be equivalent to the condition `set-tstr-type` set (i.e., the two sets have the same cardinality and the same set members).

+* `tagged-exp-tstr-member` - The condition ECT set operator MUST equal `member` and every string in the condition `set-tstr-type` MUST match a string in the ACS.ECT.`element-map`.`element-claims`.`set-tstr-type` set.
+The string position in the array is not significant.
+The ACS.ECT.`element-map`.`element-claims`.`set-tstr-type` set MAY contain strings not found in the condition `set-tstr-type`.

+* `tagged-exp-tstr-not-member` - The condition ECT set operator MUST equal `not-member` and every string in the condition `set-tstr-type` MUST NOT match a string in the ACS.ECT.`element-map`.`element-claims`.`set-tstr-type` set.
+The string position in the array is not significant.

+### Comparison Algorithm for Set of Digests {#sec-ca-digestsets}

+There are five digest set representations: `digest`, `digest-type`, `set-digest-type`, `tagged-exp-digest-member`, and `tagged-exp-digest-not-member`.

+* `digest` - The singleton `digest` in the condition MUST match at least one digest in the ACS.ECT.`element-map`.`element-claims`.`set-digest-type` set.

+* `digest-type` and `set-digest-type` - Every digest in the condition `digest-type` or `set-digest-type` MUST match a digest in the ACS.ECT.`element-map`.`element-claims`.`set-digest-type` set.
+The digest position in the array is not significant.
+The ACS.ECT.`element-map`.`element-claims`.`set-digest-type` set MUST be equivalent to the condition `set-digest-type` set (i.e., the two sets have the same cardinality and the same set members).
+Matching based on the empty set is permitted when the `set-digest-type` is used.

+* `tagged-exp-digest-member` - The condition ECT set operator MUST equal `member` and every digest in the condition `set-digest-type` MUST match a digest in the ACS.ECT.`element-map`.`element-claims`.`set-digest-type` set.
+The digest position in the array is not significant.
+The ACS.ECT.`element-map`.`element-claims`.`set-digest-type` set MAY contain digests not found in the condition `set-digest-type`.

+* `tagged-exp-digest-not-member` - The condition ECT set operator MUST equal `not-member` and every digest in the condition `set-digest-type` MUST NOT match a digest in the ACS.ECT.`element-map`.`element-claims`.`set-digest-type` set.
+The digest position in the array is not significant.

 # Reporting Attestation Results {#sec-intel-reporting-attestation-results}